12 Simple Tips to Improve Your Sleep

 Eating a pepperoni pizza at 10pm may be a recipe for insomnia.
 Finish dinner a few hours before bedtime and avoid foods that cause indigestion.
 If you get hungry at night, snack on foods that (in your experience) won’t disturb your sleep.

 Drink enough fluid at night to keep from waking up thirsty—but not so much and so close to bedtime that you will be awakened by the need for a trip to the bathroom.

 Exercise helps promote restful sleep if it is done several hours before you go to bed.
 It can help you fall asleep faster and sleep more soundly, as long as it’s done at the right time.
 Exercise stimulates the body to secrete the stress hormone cortisol, which helps activate the alerting mechanism in the brain.
 This is fine, unless you’re trying to fall asleep.
 Try to finish exercising at least three hours before bed, or work out earlier in the day.

 Some of these tips will be easier to include in your daily and nightly routine than others.
 However, if you stick with them, your chances of achieving restful sleep will improve.
 That said, not all sleep problems are so easily treated and could signify the presence of a sleep disorder such as apnea, restless leg syndrome, narcolepsy or another clinical sleep problem.

-If your sleep difficulties don’t improve through good Sleep Hygiene, you may want to consult your doctor or a psychologist.
+If your sleep difficulties don’t improve through good Sleep Hygiene, you may want to consult your doctor or a psychologist individual counselling.
 GPs often refer their patients to us at The Psych Professionals for more in-depth Behavioural Sleep Management Interventions, which is a more advanced approach than Sleep Hygiene.

 So if you have tried the above 12 tips and still find yourself counting sheep night after night, it might be time to make an appointment with one of our experienced Psychologists.